Attributes-PHP/serialization/README.md

     <a href="https://packagist.org/packages/Attributes-PHP/serialization"><img alt="Software License" src="https://img.shields.io/badge/Licence-MIT-brightgreen"></a>
 </p>

-**Attributes Serialization** is a library that is able to serialize any object into a PHP primitive type
+**Attributes Serialization** is a library that serializes any object into a PHP primitive type

 ## Features